A time for thanks

 Of course, I’d be lying if I didn’t admit that one of the best parts was hearing all the glowing compliments people shared with me about the Beacon, our writers, our sales staff and the events themselves.
 I was floating out the door at the end of both Expos.

-Our exhibitors were equally happy with the event after meeting so many active older adults who were sincerely interested in the housing communities, health providers, financial and legal advisors, recreation and travel opportunities and government and nonprofit agencies that participated.
+Our exhibitors were equally happy with the event and with meeting so many active older adults who were sincerely interested in the housing communities, health providers, financial and legal advisors, recreation and travel opportunities, and government and nonprofit agencies that participated.

-I want to thank our hardworking staff for putting together these fantastic events, and also want to thank our gold sponsors: AARP Maryland, AARP Virginia and Adventist HealthCare White Oak Medical Center.
-Many thanks, too, to Giant Pharmacy for providing a variety of important vaccines, and the Prevention of Blindness Society for offering glaucoma tests.
+I want to thank our hard-working staff for putting together these fantastic events, and also want to thank our gold sponsors: AARP Virginia and Brandywine Living at Potomac.
+We so appreciated Giant Pharmacy for providing a variety of vaccines and health screenings, and the Prevention of Blindness Society for offering glaucoma tests.

-If you were unable to hear our keynote speaker, John Kelly of the Washington Post, we have posted a video of his remarks on our website at thebeaconnewspapers.com/50expos.
+If you were unable to hear my interview of Tony Perkins of NBC News4 Today and MAJIC 102.3, we have posted a video of it on our website at www.thebeaconnewspapers.com/50expos.

-We are already making plans for next fall’s Expos, and we intend for them to be even bigger and better than this year’s.
-I hope to see all of this year’s attendees again next year, and many more of you who were not able to attend in October.
+We are already making plans for next fall’s Expos, and intend for them to be even bigger and better than this year’s.
+I hope to see all of this year’s attendees again next year, and many more of you who were not able to attend this year.

 As we are entering the holiday season and the year draws to a close, I want to add here my thanks to, and admiration for, all of our staff, who work so diligently to produce multiple editions of the Beacon every month.

 I’d like to thank them by name: Executive Vice President Gordon Hasenei; Art Director Kyle Gregory; Managing Editor Margaret Foster; Assistant Editor Ana Preger Hart; Advertising Representatives Dan Kelly, Steve Levin, M.K.
-Phillips and Alan Spiegel; Marketing & Operations Manager Ashley Griffin, and of course my wife, Judy Rosenthal, the Beacon’s President and Associate Publisher.
-We also wish the best to our former Director of Operations, Roger King, who has moved on after 17 years with the Beacon, and want to welcome our new Client Liaison, Jaclyn Thompson.
+Phillips and Alan Spiegel; Marketing & Operations Manager Ashley Griffin and, of course, my wife, the Beacon’s President and Associate Publisher, Judy Rosenthal.

 The Beacon would not exist without all of their efforts, nor without you who read our publications each month.
 I offer my sincere appreciation to each of you.